jose-claro/alf-tengine-excel/README.md

 # Alfresco Metadata Extract Transform Engine for Excel

-This project provides a *sample* Metadata Extract Transform Engine for XML, designed to be used with Alfresco Transform Service 3.0.0+.
+This project provides a *sample* Metadata Extract Transform Engine for Excel, designed to be used with Alfresco Transform Service 3.0.0+.

 ## Features